kefkajr/MagicPals/README.md

 We should make it so that, instead of staying in place, they should use a method that moves it toward a tile that contains a point of interest (that is, where a unit may have been seen or heard).
 This might require a new pointOfInterest Perception property.

 If there isn't a point of interest, it should fall back onto some "default" sentry behavior.
 For now, it can move to the end of its movement range in a random direction.

-- It may be worth figuring out how any units that share an alliance (good guys vs bad guys) may be able to automatically be aware of each other.
-  - Maybe try adding a new AwarenessType called SameAlliance that cannot decay.
-  - At the start of the battle, units from each Alliance should be grouped, and then added to each other's perceived Awarenesses (but not their own Awareness)
-- Formally visualize the following in the game, rather than only while debugging:
-  - Viewing Range (faint color wash on tile at all times)
-  - Noisy Range (distinct color wash on tile while confirming ability)
-  - Known Awarenesses (floating lines above unit's heads at all times)
-- Should also visualize HP changes and status effects, even just as text above the target's head.
-- Start including mouse input, if at least for moving the tile selection indicator.

 #### 10/21